 This is why Canada must work to close the employment gap in the hiring and retaining persons with disabilities.
 We also know that quality accommodation can foster job productivity, as can proper workplace health and safety protocols and integration programs for workers with disabilities.
 Indeed, applying disability inclusion practices to employment supports would go along way towards improving the employment rate of persons with disabilities in Canada.

 At UFCW Canada, our human rights, equity, and diversity efforts are focused on undertaking workplace initiatives that center the voices of persons with disabilities, and our disability work with UFCW Local 832 and the CFACQ Centre was recently featured at the national Disability and Work in Canada conference.
 In an engaging discussion with disability experts regarding workplace integration programs centering workers with disabilities, our union presented on the power of utilizing the collective bargaining process and working with community allies to close the employment gap for persons with disabilities.

-As we close the calendar year for 2020, we must recommit to dismantling the attitudinal and workplace barriers that continue to hold persons with disabilities back from accessing gainful employment.
+We must recommit to dismantling the attitudinal and workplace barriers that continue to hold persons with disabilities back from accessing gainful employment.
 A disability should never be a liability at work, and true diversity includes defending disability rights, advocating for disability justice, and achieving workplace accommodation.